Semantic Text Analysis for Detection of Compromised Accounts on Social Networks: Experimental Design

 \subsection{Quantitative Evaluation}

 Our quantitative evaluation aims to show the performance of the algorithm using standard metrics for performance measure.
 We measure classification Accuracy; Precision, Recall and $F_1$-score for the class representing the predictions of compromised accounts (1-labels).
 In addition, we show effectiveness of our method for different levels of difficulty.
 We experiment with various settings for the percentage of compromised tweets in compromised accounts with random begin and end dates of account take over.
 More concretely, we select 50\%, 25\%, 10\% and 5\% of tweets to be compromised, each representing a more difficult scenario.
 As these ratios would not be strictly separated in a real-world scenario, we further experiment with random (``RND'') ratios, drawn uniformly from [5\%,50\%].
-In our experiments the probability of an account being compromised is set to $0.5$ to obtain a balanced dataset.
+In our experiments the probability of an account being compromised is set to $0.5$ to obtain a balanced dataset\footnote{In reality the amount of compromised accounts is much lower then 50\%.
+However, it is common in supervised frameworks for compromised account detection to balance datasets to learn a better discriminative function \cite{karimiend2018e2e,vandam2019you}.}.
 Furthermore, we employ ten-fold cross validation.